Wyoming Child Support

 Payments will be made after income has already been taxed regardless whether they are coming from your tax returns, wages or payments you make yourself.

-Can child support Take my federal tax return?
+Can child support Take my federal tax return in Wyoming?

 Yes, Wyoming allows federal income tax refunds to be withheld when payments are overdue.
 If you are making payments on time, then your federal tax return should not be impacted.